Takashiidobe/notes/src/books/deep-work.md

   trained.
 And thus, you must be fine with being bored to hone that skill.

-### Don\'t take Breaks from Distraction.
+### Don't take Breaks from Distraction.
 Instead Take Breaks from Focus

 - Allow yourself time with the internet in some chunks.

 ### Work Like Teddy Roosevelt

-- Identify a deep task that you\'d like done for the day that\'s high on your priority list.
+- Identify a deep task that you'd like done for the day that's high on your priority list.
 - Then, give yourself a hard deadline that drastically lowers the time required for this.